andy-roper/roperdot/README.md

 For details about the structure of this project, see [**ARCHITECTURE**](docs/ARCHITECTURE.md).

+For information like advanced configuration, third-party applications used, history and future plans, see [**REFERENCE**](docs/REFERENCE.md).

 ## License

 MIT License with some GPL v3 components.
 See **[LICENSE](LICENSE.md)** for details.